alexpapados/Physics-Informed-Deep-Learning-Solid-and-Fluid-Mechanics/README.md

 Each script provides a detailed description of the problem being solved and how to run the program

 ## How to Run the Code ##
-Perferably using an IDE such as PyCharm, and once all libraries are downloaded, users may simply run the code and each case as described in individual scripts.
+Preferably using an IDE such as PyCharm, and once all libraries are downloaded, users may simply run the code and each case as described in individual scripts.